castello di tenno

 Castello di Tenno

-The Castello di Tenno rises on a cliff in the Valli Giudicarie valley
+The Castello di Tenno stands on a rocky cliff along the road between Lake Garda and the Valli Giudicarie

 Contact info